-JAs serve as the principal advisor to the commander, Air Force forces and staff for ROE/RUF.
-A JA assists in the development of ROE/RUF, but the operators (planning and executing in the operational chain of command) have the responsibility to formulate and submit ROE/RUF for approval.
+Judge advocates serve as the principal advisor to the commander, Air Force forces and staff, as well as to the joint force air component commander (when the COMAFFOR is so appointed) for ROE and RUF.
+A judge advocate assists in the development of ROE and RUF, but the operators (planning and executing in the operational chain of command) have the responsibility to formulate and submit ROE and RUF for approval.

-Modifying ROE/RUF
+Modifying ROE and RUF

-JAs and paralegals assist commanders in modifying or requesting changes to the ROE/RUF.
-With few exceptions, ROE are fundamentally permissive in nature and allow commanders to modify or request changes to the ROE to support mission accomplishment.
+Judge advocates and paralegals assist commanders in modifying or requesting changes to the ROE and RUF.
+With few exceptions, ROE are fundamentally permissive in nature and allow commanders to modify or request changes to them to support mission accomplishment.
 Unlike the permissive nature of ROE, special weapons and tactics not authorized within RUF are not approved.
 At various levels in the operational chain of command, ROE supplemental measures may be approved to allow or limit the use of force for mission accomplishment or for self-defense.
-JAs and paralegals assist commanders in determining appropriate ROE/RUF and recommend changes when necessary.
-Commanders should seek modification to ROE/RUF through the chain of command.
-Modification and clarification may be warranted when the ROE/RUF are inadequate, faulty, create the risk of friendly fire incident, or hinder a commander's ability to carry out the mission.
+Judge advocates and paralegals assist commanders in determining appropriate ROE and RUF and recommend changes when necessary.
+Commanders should seek modification to ROE and RUF through the chain of command.
+Modification and clarification may be warranted when the ROE or RUF are inadequate, faulty, create the risk of friendly fire incident, or hinder a commander's ability to carry out the mission.

-Implementing ROE/RUF
+Implementing ROE and RUF

-Air Force commanders expect JAs to know and fully advise Air Force forces on ROE/RUF.
+Air Force commanders expect judge advocates to know and fully advise Air Force forces on ROE and RUF.